mat7ias/awesome-raiden-old/README.md

 ### Starting a Raiden Full Node

+For mainnet, follow the [installation guide](https://raiden-network.readthedocs.io/en/latest/overview_and_guide.html).
+Another option is to use Raiden with [DAppNode](https://medium.com/raiden-network/run-raiden-on-dappnode-a45a1f63609b)!
+It will take some extra time to setup and sync for the first time if you don't have an Eth Node synced already.

-🏃Need to start a Raiden node?!
-To test a full Raiden node quick for the first time, follow the [workshop](https://github.com/raiden-network/workshop/tree/tu-berlin-blockchain-labs).
-If you happen to be on Windows, [this community video](https://youtu.be/RpaAS64dI6k) shows starting a node with WSL (keep in mind that video is old and uses v0.100.1, you want v0.100.3, [if you get stuck](https://gitter.im/raiden-network/raiden)).
+🏃Need to try a Raiden node quick on testnet?!
+Follow the [workshop](https://github.com/raiden-network/workshop/tree/tu-berlin-blockchain-labs).
+If you happen to be on Windows, the first 1min of [this community video](https://youtu.be/RpaAS64dI6k) shows the steps for WSL ([if you get stuck](https://gitter.im/raiden-network/raiden)).
 You can skip signing up for Infura on Goerli by adding "--eth-rpc-endpoint https://rpc.slock.it/goerli".
-So replacement node start command (from [this](https://github.com/raiden-network/workshop/tree/tu-berlin-blockchain-labs#running-raiden)):
+So replacement node start command (from [this](https://github.com/raiden-network/workshop/tree/tu-berlin-blockchain-labs#running-raiden)) to:
 ```
 ./raiden-v0.100.3-linux-x86_64 --keystore-path keystore --network-id goerli --gas-price fast --environment-type development --eth-rpc-endpoint https://rpc.slock.it/goerli
 ```
 Your node is now running on Goerli testnet.
-For mainnet, follow the [installation guide](https://raiden-network.readthedocs.io/en/latest/overview_and_guide.html).
-Another option is to use Raiden with [DAppNode](https://medium.com/raiden-network/run-raiden-on-dappnode-a45a1f63609b)!
-It will take some extra time to setup and sync for the first time if you don't have an Eth Node synced already.
+Open your web browser and put `127.0.0.1:5001` to open the WebUI.

 🏃Need to try Raiden quick on mainnet?!
-If you've already done the workshop steps, Infura will work great!
+If you've already completed the workshop steps, Infura will work great!
 You can always switch to using your own Eth Node later on.
 To get an Infura key you'll need to:
 - Visit [infura.io](https://infura.io/) and click to sign up for a new account.
 - Then, choose to create a new project.
 - Now, view your project and you'll find the Project ID under the __KEYS__ section.